Boys Are Not Defective Girls

 I’m always happy to recognize when I agree with someone with whom I usually differ.
 On Sunday, Thomas Friedman offered the following statement in his column, “Serious in Singapore”:

-Singapore copied the German model that strives to ...
+Singapore copied the German model that strives to put everyone ...

 Re: Interdisciplinary Studies